Migrating from QuickBooks to LGL

 |Last name||Last name of the constituent|

-In LGL every constituent record is one of two types: Individual or Organization.
+Every constituent record in Little Green Light has two possible types: Individual or Organization.

 QuickBooks likes to provide summary data, such as rows of subtotals and totals.
-Those are not helpful when importing data to LGL.
-You should not provide any summary or subtotal data to LGL -- LGL will be able to run those based on the individual items you upload.
+Those are not helpful when importing data into LGL.
+You should not upload any summary or subtotal data into LGL; LGL will be able to run any subtotals based on the individual items you upload.

 Migrating data from QuickBooks Desktop